Big-Ideas-Lab/nutrics/README.md

 ## MoveIt!
 Backend

 Welcome to the MoveIt!
 Backend Repository.
 We think that choosing nutritious, local food should be easy.
-If you're looking for one of our frontend development platforms, check out this [nutrition search engine](https://github.com/Big-Ideas-Lab/nutrics-search-webapp) or get updates on our mobile application development.
+If you're looking for one of our frontend development platforms, check out this [nutrition search engine](https://github.com/Big-Ideas-Lab/nutrics-search-webapp) or our [mobile application development](https://github.com/Big-Ideas-Lab/moveit_appdev).

 ##### Local Runtime Instructions: